sushil-sagar05/code-with-bpmce/README.md

 ## 👨‍💻 Who Is It For?

-TechHub is built primarily for the college technology community.
+Devbuddies is built primarily for the college technology community.

 ### 🌱 Beginners